-The Department of Computer Science offers four majors.
+The Department of Computer Science offers three majors.
 The Computer Science major prepares graduates to enter positions as software specialists in industry or commerce, or to enter graduate programs in computer science or related fields.
 The Software Engineering major equips students to employ sound engineering principles in the design, development, testing, and maintenance of large, complex software systems.
-The Computer Information Systems Analyst and Computer Network and Security Analyst majors are designed to prepare graduates for positions such as business analyst, requirements engineer, and network engineer or administrator.
+The Cybersecurity Analyst major is designed to prepare graduates for positions such as business analyst, requirements engineer, and network engineer or administrator.